1,000+ Opportunities

 O. Box 95026, Lincoln, Nebraska 68509-5007

-Based on current listing details, eligibility includes: Nonprofit organizations eligible for subaward agreements from DHHS to support time-limited projects aligning with Nebraska's MCH priorities; federal funds support organizational programs not direct individual payments.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations eligible for subaward agreements from DHHS to support time-limited projects aligning with Nebraska's MCH priorities; federal funds support organizational programs not direct individual payments.
+Confirm the full requirements in the official notice before applying.